 Users can download the application directly from Apple App Store or from Google Play Store, depending on your type of mobile device.
 Unlike what happens in the United States, more than 60% of Brazilian mobile customers using Android devices, but the iPhone is gaining ground and there is also a large number of users of Windows Phone.

 To ensure the widest possible audience in this fragmented market, 2 Mobile video transfers using the Wowza media server, 3.5 version, a multimedia server (software-based) that allows any video display screen.

-Additionally, Wowza Media Server is the only solution that allows intuitive transfer directly from IP cameras that are being used in bottling nine points Brasilia.
-The software also allows 2 Mobile store data directly on a local server, which significantly reduces storage costs.
+Additionally, the Wowza multimedia server is the only solution that allows intuitive transfer directly from the IP cameras that are being used in the nine bottling points of Brasilia.
+In addition, the software allows 2 Mobile to store data directly on a local server, which significantly reduces storage costs.

 To cope with unreliable internet infrastructure in the country, it employs 2 Mobile nDVR AddOn Wowza, digital video recorder networked remove local storage requirements recording equipment and transfers them to the server.
 With Wowza nDVR, 2 Mobile can record the last minute live video to use as a backup if a failure occurs internet.
 The result is an image of continuous live video without interruptions, which mitigates the problems facing the country in its broadband infrastructure.

 In addition to viewing live video images of traffic, from nine different cameras, users can read comments from Twitter to get a more complete picture of traffic situations more updated.
 Users can also dial toll road maps buttons alert to inform other drivers about accidents, slow traffic and traffic flow or to share information about where to find the best fuel prices at different gas stations across the city.